New in 0.16.0

 Introduction

-Infinitic enables the creation of scalable and robust business processes in Java or Kotlin, simplifying the complexities typically associated with distributed systems.
+Infinitic simplifies the creation of scalable and robust business processes in Java or Kotlin by addressing the complexities typically associated with distributed systems.
 This is achieved through several key features:

 Let's take a simple bank transfer workflow as an example.
 It sequentially processes three tasks: withdrawing from one account, depositing into another, and then sending an email confirmation.
 In a real-world scenario, we would account for potential business errors like insufficient funds, but for simplicity, we'll skip these here, although Infinitic is easily capable of handling such cases.